Insider Selling: Kelly Services, Inc. (NASDAQ:KELYA) Director Sells 2,974 Shares of Stock

-Kelly Services, Inc. (NASDAQ:KELYA) Director Jane E. Dutton sold 2,974 shares of the firm’s stock in a transaction on Monday, December 13th.
-The stock was sold at an average price of $17.33, for a total value of $51,539.42.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Kelly Services, Inc. (NASDAQ:KELYA) Director Jane E. Dutton sold 2,974 shares of Kelly Services stock in a transaction dated Monday, December 13th.
+The shares were sold at an average price of $17.33, for a total value of $51,539.42.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.

-Kelly Services (NASDAQ:KELYA) last posted its earnings results on Wednesday, November 10th.
-The business services provider reported $0.25 earnings per share for the quarter, missing the consensus estimate of $0.26 by ($0.01).
+Kelly Services (NASDAQ:KELYA) last announced its earnings results on Wednesday, November 10th.
+The business services provider reported $0.25 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.26 by ($0.01).
 Kelly Services had a return on equity of 4.13% and a net margin of 2.20%.
-During the same period in the previous year, the firm posted $0.29 EPS.
-Equities analysts forecast that Kelly Services, Inc. will post 1.17 earnings per share for the current fiscal year.
+During the same quarter last year, the firm posted $0.29 EPS.
+On average, research analysts expect that Kelly Services, Inc. will post 1.17 EPS for the current year.

-Separately, Zacks Investment Research cut Kelly Services from a “hold” rating to a “sell” rating in a report on Wednesday, November 17th.
-One investment analyst has rated the stock with a sell rating and three have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $27.00.

-A number of hedge funds have recently made changes to their positions in the stock.
-UBS Asset Management Americas Inc. raised its position in Kelly Services by 52.9% during the third quarter.
-UBS Asset Management Americas Inc. now owns 41,705 shares of the business services provider’s stock worth $787,000 after acquiring an additional 14,431 shares during the last quarter.
-Comerica Bank raised its position in Kelly Services by 3.8% during the third quarter.
-Comerica Bank now owns 33,713 shares of the business services provider’s stock worth $646,000 after acquiring an additional 1,223 shares during the last quarter.
-BNP Paribas Arbitrage SA raised its position in Kelly Services by 26.9% during the third quarter.
-BNP Paribas Arbitrage SA now owns 57,373 shares of the business services provider’s stock worth $1,083,000 after acquiring an additional 12,173 shares during the last quarter.
-Squarepoint Ops LLC acquired a new position in Kelly Services during the third quarter worth about $256,000.
+A number of institutional investors and hedge funds have recently made changes to their positions in KELYA.
+UBS Asset Management Americas Inc. grew its holdings in shares of Kelly Services by 52.9% during the third quarter.
+UBS Asset Management Americas Inc. now owns 41,705 shares of the business services provider’s stock worth $787,000 after buying an additional 14,431 shares in the last quarter.
+Comerica Bank grew its holdings in shares of Kelly Services by 3.8% during the third quarter.
+Comerica Bank now owns 33,713 shares of the business services provider’s stock worth $646,000 after buying an additional 1,223 shares in the last quarter.
+BNP Paribas Arbitrage SA grew its holdings in shares of Kelly Services by 26.9% during the third quarter.
+BNP Paribas Arbitrage SA now owns 57,373 shares of the business services provider’s stock worth $1,083,000 after buying an additional 12,173 shares in the last quarter.
+Squarepoint Ops LLC purchased a new stake in shares of Kelly Services during the third quarter worth about $256,000.
 Finally, Thrivent Financial for Lutherans grew its holdings in shares of Kelly Services by 3.7% during the third quarter.
 Thrivent Financial for Lutherans now owns 49,153 shares of the business services provider’s stock worth $1,029,000 after buying an additional 1,751 shares in the last quarter.
-71.07% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors own 71.07% of the company’s stock.

+Separately, Zacks Investment Research cut Kelly Services from a “hold” rating to a “sell” rating in a research note on Wednesday, November 17th.
+One investment analyst has rated the stock with a sell rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, Kelly Services presently has a consensus rating of “Buy” and an average price target of $27.00.

 About Kelly Services